Agoric/documentation/CONTRIBUTING.md

 ## Github Actions and Continuous Integration

-These GitHub Actions run on every pull request and commit to master:
+These GitHub Actions run on every pull request and commit to `main`:

 - Check links
 - Test the build